Suhas-48/Baud-Showcase/README.md

 simulation sandbox, drop a pre-wired FOC current loop or a sensorless observer, and tune it live on the same scopes.

-This repository is a **showcase** — screenshots and a description of what the tool does.
-The source isn't published here.
-If you'd like to see it, use it, or talk about it, reach out (contact details at the bottom).
+I'm keeping the source private for now, so this repo is just screenshots and an explanation of what Baud does.
+If it looks like something you'd want to try, use, or talk about, I'd genuinely like to hear from you — see the bottom of this page for how to reach me.

 ```
 UART project:   bytes on the wire → framing → signals → widgets